 Synopsis: The Avengers (Thor, Captain America, the Scarlet Witch, the Black Panther, the Vision, the Swordsman and MANTIS) have just landed back at Avengers Mansion after destroying Thanos’ invasion fleet in space.
 As we saw in the previous installment Mantis’ mutant empathic powers told her some strange change had come over the entire planet during their hours-long battle in outer space.

 Thanos, lurking nearby, smugly observed that Mantis was correct.
 He had willingly sacrificed his invasion fleet because while the Avengers had been off the Earth fighting that fleet of spaceships he had made subtle alterations that have doomed every life form on the planet.

-At this particular time in the Marvel Comics Universe the Fantastic Four had disbanded after Mr Fantastic and Invisible Woman got divorced.
+At this particular time in the Marvel Comics Universe the Fantastic Four had disbanded after Mr Fantastic and Invisible Woman got a Separation.
 The world at large did not even know the Defenders existed and the X-Men were Missing in Action (in 1975 readers would learn they had been held captive by the mutant colony creature Krakoa).

 This added to the feeling of urgency in the story since – unlike today – there were not roughly two dozen superhero teams to pick up the slack if the Avengers fell to Thanos.